nyeogmi/bats-can-draw/README.md

 - I wrote a little demo in main.ts that exploits these features
 - I added a .gitignore which you can adapt for your project
 - I added Pico-8-style keyboard input and graphics operations
+- I set up a little NPM package to include the common code that is not part of the  starter kit.

 ## Why you would use this